 Because the Hawaiian cleaner wrasse's (cleaner royal wrasse) diet is mainly derived from its symbiotic relationship with other fish by eating parasites, it has been reported that this wrasse does not do well in captivity.
 It is extremely difficult to get this fish to eat any other types of foods, and once the parasite food population is gone, it can result in poor health and most likely death for this wrasse.

-However, if this wrasse is in a healthy environment and offered tank-available foods like mysis shrimp, to begin with as well as other meaty seafood fare, then it is possible to do well in a marine aquarium of at least 50 gallons in size.
+However, if this wrasse is in a healthy environment and offered tank-available foods like mysis shrimp, to begin with, as well as other meaty seafood fares, then it is possible to do well in a marine aquarium of at least 50 gallons in size.

 08 of 10